Sister Nivedita: Travel to India

 Responding to Swami Vivekananda's call, Margaret travelled to India, leaving behind her friends and family, including her mother.
 Mombasa, the ship bringing Margaret to India, reached Calcutta on 28 January 1898.
 On 22 February, Margaret visited Dakshineshwar temple, the place where Ramakrishna did his sadhana.

 Swami Vivekananda devoted the initial few days in teaching her about India and its people, and helping her develop the love for the people; he was broadening her character.
 He explained India's history, philosophy, literature, the life of the common mass, social traditions, and also the lives of great personalities, both ancient and modern, to her.
 A few weeks later, two of Swami Vivekananda's women disciples in America, Sara C. Bull, wife of famous Norwegian violinist and composer Ole Bull and Josephine MacLeod arrived in India.
 The three became lifelong friends.

-On 11 March 1898, Swami Vivekananda organized a public meeting at Star Theatre to introduce Sister Nivedita to the people of Calcutta.
-In his speech, Swami Vivekananda said – "England has sent us another gift in Miss Margaret Noble."
+On 11 March 1898, Swami Vivekananda organised a public meeting at Star Theatre to introduce Sister Nivedita to the people of Calcutta.
+In his speech, Swami Vivekananda said, "England has sent us another gift in Miss Margaret Noble."
 In this meeting, Margaret expressed her desire to serve India and its people.
 On 17 March she met Sarada Devi who greeted Margaret affectionately as Khooki (i.e. little girl).

 Brahmacharya

 On 25 March 1898, at Nilambar Mukherjee Garden, Swami Vivekananda formally initiated Margaret in the vow of Brahmacharya (lifelong celibacy) and gave her the name of "Nivedita", the dedicated one.
-Swami Vivekananda said to her "Go thou and follow Him, Who was born and gave His life for others five hundred times before He attained the vision of the Buddha."
+Swami Vivekananda said to her, "Go thou and follow Him, Who was born and gave His life for others five hundred times before He attained the vision of the Buddha."

 Though Sister Nivedita expressed her desire to take the ultimate vow of Sannyasa, Swami Vivekananda did not approve of it.
 Later, after the demise of Swami Vivekananda, on 28 July 1902, Nivedita wrote to the Editor of the Statesman the following letter:

 Swami Vivekananda was anxious to mold Nivedita as a Hindu Brahmacharini.
 He wanted her to be a Hindu in thoughts and actions.
 He encouraged her to visit Hindu ladies to observe their way of life.
 He told her: